asasf21124awfa2r2134/flash-commands/README.md

 group.jsfl - groups any drawing objects (anything that isn't already a group) on selected frame(s).

-labelcel.jsfl - labels // delete this script

-labelcel2.jsfl - adds text to all keyframes of the current layer.
+labelcel.jsfl - adds text to all keyframes of the current layer.
 Uses the layer name and frame label (Mark frame.jsfl), useful to quickly label cels.

 LayerDown.jsfl - moves down 1 layer.